 Windows 10 is more powerful, Faster and secure compared to the previous OS.
 And with regular updates, Microsoft adds new features, security improvements and bug fixes.
-But sometimes due to compatibility issues, bugs, malware and viruses, and even failing hardware Slow down the performance.
-Especially after Windows 10 21H2 update, a number of users report Laptop freezes, Stuck not responding at startup.
+But sometimes compatibility issues, bugs, malware and viruses, and even failing hardware Slow down the performance.
+Especially after Windows 10 22H2 update, a number of users report Laptop freezes, Stuck not responding at startup.
 If you are also struggling with this problem, If your PC is running slow, use these tips to help speed up and increase the performance of Windows 10.

 Optimize Windows for better performance